brandur/sorg/content/fragments/olap-oltp-zheap.md

 because tuples are updated in place.
 Indexes will only need to be updated if there was a change in a column that they cover (previously all indexes needed to be updated for every change).
-See [the slides][zheapslides] from a recent talk on the subject at PGConf EU for complete details.
+There's even talk about Zheap potentially eliminating the need for vacuum because of the way it could lazily reclaim slots in the undo log.
+See [the slides][zheapslides] from a recent talk on the new engine for more complete details.

 [1] Zheap is still under very active development and is not yet slated for any upcoming Postgres release.